AndBooth/leeds-ds-meetup/README.md

 # Leeds Data Science
 Repository for code and documents from Leeds Data Science meetup talk

-# Productinise Python ML models with Azure Functions how-to guide
+# Productionise Python ML models with Azure Functions how-to guide

 We can use Azure Functions to deploy a machine learning model that has been developed in Python as an API.
 Once the API is created we can ask the model to make predictions on new data by sending it a request.